jnsp/nvim-config/README.md

 ### vim-airline

-[vim-airline](https://github.com/vim-airline/vim-airline) offers a nice status line on the bottome of vim windows.
+[vim-airline](https://github.com/vim-airline/vim-airline) offers a nice status line on the bottom of vim windows.
-It has its own theme plugin, [vim-airline-themes](https://github.com/vim-airline/vim-airline-themes).
+It has its theme plugin, [vim-airline-themes](https://github.com/vim-airline/vim-airline-themes).
 This theme plugin has to be installed too.

-vim-airline can use `onedark` theme that was installed above.
+vim-airline can use `onedark` theme installed above.
 Set `airline_powerline_fonts = 1` to use powerline symbols on `init.vim`.

 ```vim